English Royal Renaissance: 3 Days in London Itinerary

 London Eye

-When it was erected, groundbreaking construction produced the world's tallest cantilevered observation wheel.
+When erected, groundbreaking construction produced the world's tallest cantilevered observation wheel.
 Blending historical significance with modern development, the Eye today represents London’s forward-looking perspective while being deeply rooted in the city's rich history.

 Dinner — Zuma